LarsIX/narrative_index/README.md

 - **Develop multiple variants of an AI Narrative Index (AINI)** using both **supervised fine-tuning** and **zero-shot inference**.

-- **Evaluate the temporal and causal effects** of narrative hype on market dynamics using Granger causality and transfer entropy.
+- **Evaluate the temporal effects** of narrative hype on market dynamics using Granger Causality and Transfer Entropy.

 - **Ensure scientific rigor** through pre-annotation protocols, dual-labeller verification, and formal statistical diagnostics.